arcnmx/youmu/README.md

 ## Generating Documentation

-[Edit this file](https://github.com/arcnmx/youmu-docs/edit/master/crates.yml) by forking and issuing a pull request.
+[Edit this file](https://github.com/arcnmx/youmu-docs/edit/master/crates.yml) by forking the [youmu-docs](https://github.com/arcnmx/youmu-docs) repo and issuing a pull request.
 The documentation for the requested crate will be automatically generated for you.
 You may delete your fork as soon as the pull request is made.

 ### crates.yml

+This file lists all the crates to generate documentation for - which can be edited, added, or removed at will.
+See the example below for the more advanced generation options.

 ```yaml
 - package: hyper